Table of contents

 The Ongoing Warehouse WMS currently provides integrations available with the following TA systems:

-- Consignor Shipment Server
+- Consignor Shipment Server, On-premises and Ticket

 - Unifaun Online, Unifaun Web-TA, Memnon and Pacsoft

 Furthermore, the Ongoing WMS provides integrations with the following TMSes: